Despite what all that white noise on the Internet is saying about business-to-business blogs, first determine if a blog will benefit your customers.

 Help Your Clients

-The great content you provide that actually helps your clients do their jobs better, demonstrates creative uses of your products, or provides truly useful information to your customers will be appreciated.
+The information you provide that actually helps your clients do their jobs better will be appreciated and remembered.